-If you're a singer that would benefit from in-ear monitors, you will easily be able to some quality brands that will only cost you around 100 bucks.
+If you're a singer who would benefit from in-ear monitors, you will easily be able to find some quality brands that will only cost you around 100 bucks.
 If you go lower to around $50, don't expect your monitors to be perfect, but they will be a good start.

 The sound isolation on these babies makes it so that even non-musicians love to use these just for everyday use on the go.
 Shure is a very reliable brand in the music world that is known for its great mics, recording equipment, and live performance equipment.

 Pros: Comfortable and secure over-the-ear fit, really great noise cancellation

 BASN is another quality brand that sells in-ear monitors with the build quality and features to be used on stage, although they can also be used for everyday wear, just like the Shure monitors.
 Their sound isolation is great and almost rivals Shure.

 Cons: Not a great fit in comparison to higher-cost products